 1. Healers understand that a person's ability to retain information is limited and therefore provide written information about the session.

 2.Healers provide client s with appropriate educational materials that will aid in the process of self-care for clients after the healing session.
 Educational materials might include but are not limited to: written instructions regarding specific practices or exercises to enhance well-being; dietary suggestions; visualization or meditative practices; breathing exercises; affirmations; suggestions for journaling and other educational guides specific to individual healing practices.

 Code of Conduct for Complementary Healing Practice: Ethical Guidance for Shamanic Healers

-Shamanic Healer Training in Cambridge England & N.Wales: U.K. Healing Workshops & Courses
+Shamanic Healer Training & 1-to-1 Sessions in Cambridge, England: UK Healing, Workshops & Courses

 website by Sunflower Health